Will there be another lockdown before Christmas as omicron cases rise?

 Another key strength, which should continue to play a crucial role, whatever happens next, is the level of immunity built up by Britain’s strong vaccine rollout, which began back on 8 December 2020 when Coventry grandmother Margaret Keenan, 91, became the first person in the world to receive her jab.

-Currently, according to the government’s data, 89.2 per cent of the British population aged over 12 have received their first vaccine injection and 81.4 per cent have received their second dose.
+Currently, according to the government’s data, 89.3 per cent of the British population aged over 12 have received their first vaccine injection and 81.5per cent have received their second dose.

 The robustness of the UK’s immunity was demonstrated in late October by projections from the London School of Hygiene and Tropical Medicine, which found that, if everyone in the country were to be exposed to the virus, just 32 people out of 100,000 would end up in hospital, compared with 800 in Romania.